inspircd/docs/docs/3/modules/ssl_openssl.md

 chain | Check if any certificate in the chain has been revoked. leaf  | Only check if the leaf certificate has been revoked.

-The hash field should be set to one of the values shown in `openssl list --digest-commands`:
+The hash field should be set to one of the values shown in `openssl list --digest-commands`.

 ### Example Usage